Root Canal FAQs: Clear Answers to Common Questions

 How can I relieve pain after a root canal?

-What should I eat (and avoid eating) after a root canal?
+What should I eat (and avoid) after a root canal?

 Are there risks involved with delaying a root canal?